|

 Within a few years the Fauves all moved on and each went his own way stylistically.

 Matisse, the star and leader of the Fauves, started using bold distortion and flat planes of brilliant colour in his curvaceous and undulating, heavily outlined forms, retaining only the essentials of the plastic form and spatial depth.
 The rhythmic arrangement of line and colour on a flat plane, the placement of figures or objects in the empty spaces around them and their proportions all played a part in expressing the profound joyousness of the act of painting, the message that he wanted to impart to the viewer in all its freshness and immediacy - the purpose of his pictures is to give pleasure.
+With his radically simplified tones and drawing and consequently his style, he became the so-called genius of omission, pointing towards the even more elegant and simplified paper cut-outs that he created near the end of his life.

 Henri Matisse: "The Joy of Life" 1905-6 , Henri Matisse: "Harmony in Red" 1908 , Henri Matisse: "Zulma" 1950